stelios30/agent-specific-effects/README.md

 # Agent-Specific Effects

-This repository contains the code and instructions necessary to replicate the results from the "Agent-Specific Effects" paper.
+This repository contains the code and instructions needed to replicate the results from the paper "Agent-Specific Effects: A Causal Effect Propagation Analysis in Multi-Agent MDPs".

 ## Reproducibility

-To reproduce the results from the paper, you will need to do the following:
+To reproduce the results of the paper, you will need to do the following:

-- **Generate the MDP parameters for AI and clinician (CL) actors**.
+- **Generate the multi-agent MDP's parameters for the sepsis environment**.
 To do so, run the `learn_sepsis_mdp.ipynb` notebook, which will save the results under `results/sepsis/mdp_ai.pkl` and `results/sepsis/mdp_original.pkl`.
-- **Learn AI and CL policies**.
+- **Learn the AI and clinician policies**.
 To do so, run the `learn_sepsis_actors.ipynb` notebook, which will train and save the policies under `results/sepsis/ai_policy.pkl` and `results/sepsis/cl_policy.pkl`.
 - To reproduce the **results** for the *graph* environment, it suffices to run the following command:
   ```bash
   python -m ase.scripts.graph_experiment 8854 \